 Diagnosis and Treatment

-Seborrheic dermatitis requires a medical diagnosis by your dermatologist in NYC.
+Seborrheic dermatitis requires a medical diagnosis by your dermatologist.
 Because it’s frequently mistaken for other conditions, you can’t self-diagnose this condition.
 Besides, seborrhea treatment requires prescription medicine.
 Most over-the-counter options only reduce the severity of symptoms; they don’t cure seborrhea.

 - Coal tar products: Coal tar is known for it’s skin-soothing qualities.
 It can give immediate relief to the symptoms of itching and dryness.

 - Salicylic acid: This chemical peel works by breaking down the thick top layer of skin while also increasing the amount of moisture in the skin.

 - Selenium sulfide: Products containing selenium sulfide are good for soothing the symptoms and reducing the flaking of dry skin. it’s a common ingredient in shampoos for dandruff.

 - Ketoconazole: This product eases your seborrheic dermatitis when it’s caused by fungal infections.
 Ketoconazole has some side effects, so use it only under the direct supervision of your dermatologist.

 - Ciclopirox: Ciclopirox shampoo treats the yeast that commonly causes dandruff.

 - Zinc pyrithione: This ingredient is typically found in dandruff shampoos, along with other products that help cure seborrheic dermatitis.

 - Antifungal products: Antifungal creams and shampoos are effective alongside other treatments because they help with symptoms.